Made in the USA

 So "Made in the USA" often leaves a lot up to interpretation.
 We carry a lot of brands that strictly cut and sew in the US, like Freenote Cloth.
 But we also carry some brands that are knitting their own fabrics, like Dehen 1920.
 Fun fact - while Pendleton still makes its fabric in the USA, much of its fabric is shipped to overseas facilities where it's turned into clothing, and then shipped back to the US for sale.

 Fortunately, there are still some great leather companies tanning right here in the USA, and we see them represented across our leather goods and shoes.

 A line of watches we carry, Shinola, are actually very careful to say "assembled" in the United States.
-Switzerland is where any watch maker worth its salt is sourcing their timekeeping mechanisms, so despite taking up residence in the historical Argonaut Building in Detroit, Shinola doesn't lean too hard into made in the USA.
+Switzerland is one of only a couple places in the world manufacturing worthwhile timekeeping mechanisms (called “movements”), so despite taking up residence in the historic Argonaut Building in Detroit, Shinola doesn't lean too hard into made in the USA.

 There are still plenty of great non-USA-made brands

 It would be ignorant to assume you can only trust USA-made brands of clothing.
 Here at Porterhouse, we carefully source a variety of non-USA made brands as well.
 Even some of those "designed" in the USA brands.
 We look for a high-quality end product, transparency about supply chains, and favor countries with modern labor practices.